docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

     For command 1 - 3, we append the `.conf` suffix to the module name to get the correct file name automatically.
 For commands 4 - 6, the file name is fixed (you don't even need to provide it).
 For command 7, you will need to provide the whole file name (including the suffix) yourself!

-You can also have comments (the line starts with `#`) and blank lines in `rspamd-modules.conf` - they are properly handled and not evaluated.
+You can also have comments (the line starts with `#`) and blank lines in `custom-commands.conf` - they are properly handled and not evaluated.

 !!! tip "Adjusting Modules This Way"

     These simple commands are meant to give users the ability to _easily_ alter modules and their options.
 As a consequence, they are not powerful enough to enable multi-line adjustments.
 If you need to do something more complex, we advise to do that [manually](#manually)!

-[docs-volumes-config]: ../advanced/optional-config.md
 [rspamd-docs-basic-options]: https://rspamd.com/doc/configuration/options.html

 ## Examples & Advanced Configuration